Seven Hills of Shimla

 Seven Hills of Shimla are the seven hills in Shimla, the capital and the largest city of the North Indian state of Himachal Pradesh.
-It has been the summer capital of British India.
+It served as the summer capital of British India.
 Shimla city is developed on the Seven Hills.
-Although today Shimla has even spread oust the seven hills but the main Shimla lies on the seven hills only.
+Although today Shimla has even spread oust the seven hills but the main city center lies on the seven hills.